koorchik/node-mole-rpc/README.md

 -   **Lightweight**
 -   **Modern API**.
 Totally based on Promises and supports Proxified interface
 -   **Supports all features of JSON-RPC 2.0** (batches, notifications etc)
 -   **Easy to create own transport**.
 Transports have simple API as possible, so it is very easy to add a new transport.
+See ["How to create own transport?"](how-to-create-own-transport) section.

 ## Motivation